morskyjezek/si676-2025-activities/_posts/2025-10-02-assignment-1b-omeka-s-content.md

 ## Deliverables

+- Your Omeka S platform now includes the specified modules and vocabularies
-- Link to your new Omeka S site, now populated with the four items and their metadata
+- Link to your new Omeka S site, populated with the four items and their metadata
 - Invite the course instructor as a user in your Omeka S site
+- Short written reflection (300-500 words)

 ## Resources